argyleco/codex-vitae/Codex2015.md

 * [Top of Mind](http://www.paulgraham.com/top.html) - Paul Graham
 * [Fish](http://www.robinsloan.com/fish/) - Robin Sloan

+### People
+Each of these people have inspired my thinking and way of life.

+* Alan Watts
+* Rabindranath Tagore

 ### Books
 Each of these books has changed how I see the world.